FAIR TRADE BASICS - AND WHAT IS A "JOINT BODY " ?

 In addition it has to be guaranteed that those who actually produce an item or grow something, are free to decide how to spend this Fair Trade premium: They have earned this income, they can do with it what they want; they do not have to follow the dictate of some donor from abroad.

 How do these principles translate into the reality of Fairly traded rubber products?
-In the case of natural latex, ‘disadvantaged producers’ are generally small farmers (and their employees): They account for 80% of the global rubber production, and this group is hit particularly hard when the world market prices are so low that they do not even cover the cost of production (see article on page 1).
+In the case of natural latex, ‘disadvantaged producers’ are generally small farmers (and their employees): They account for 80% of the global rubber production, and this group is hit particularly hard when the world market prices are so low that they do not even cover the cost of production.

 The Fair Trade premium of EUR 0.50/kg DRC set by the Fair Rubber Association ensures that even in times of extremely low prices small farmers do not only cover their production costs, they also have some spare income that allows them to send their children to school, buy new tools, … The board of the respective association of small farmers will decide how to allocate the Fair Trade premium.